yt-project/yt/doc/source/visualizing/plots.rst

 4. The ending point of the sampling line.
 This should also be an n-element list, tuple, ndarray, or YTArray with the elements corresponding to the coordinates of the ending point.
-5. The resolution of the sampling line.
-This is the number of sampling points along the line, e.g. if 1000 is specified, then data will be sampled at 1000 points evenly spaced between the starting and ending points.
+5. The number of sampling points along the line, e.g. if 1000 is specified, then data will be sampled at 1000 points evenly spaced between the starting and ending points.

 The below code snippet illustrates how this is done: